-Françoise Girard has been President of IWHC since February 2012.
-She is a longtime advocate and expert on women’s health, human rights, sexuality, and HIV and AIDS.
-Prior to that, Françoise was Director of the Public Health Program at Open Society Foundations (OSF), where she was also Regional Director for Central and Eastern Europe and Haiti in the 1990s.
+Françoise Girard is President of the International Women’s Health Coalition (IWHC) and an advocate and expert on women’s health, human rights, sexuality, and HIV and AIDS.
+Françoise was Director of the Public Health Program at Open Society Foundations (OSF) from 2006-2011, where she was also Regional Director for Central and Eastern Europe and Haiti in the 1990s.
 From 1999 to 2003, she was Senior Program Officer for International Policy at IWHC, and thereafter a consultant for IWHC, the International Planned Parenthood Federation, and DAWN, a network of women’s rights activists from the global South.
-She has played a key role in advocacy on reproductive health and women’s rights with UN agencies and at UN Conferences such as ICPD+5, Beijing+5, General Assembly Special Sessions on HIV/AIDS and on Children, ICPD+10, and the 2005 World Summit (Millennium Development Goals) and the 2030 Agenda (Sustainable Development Goals).
+She has played a key role in advocacy on reproductive health and women’s rights with UN agencies and at UN Conferences such as ICPD+5, Beijing+5, General Assembly Special Sessions on HIV/AIDS and on Children, ICPD+10, the 2005 World Summit (Millennium Development Goals) and the 2030 Agenda (Sustainable Development Goals).

 Françoise currently serves on the Civil Society External Advisory Panel of the UN Population Fund (UNFPA), and on the Advisory Committee of the Health and Human Rights Division of Human Rights Watch.
 She was the Chair of the Leadership Programme Committee of the 2010 International AIDS Conference, a 20,000+ participant biannual scientific conference.

-She has contributed many articles to peer-reviewed journals such as the Journal of Adolescent Health, Global Public Health, Science, Health and Human Rights, Global Health Policy, International Family Planning Perspectives and Reproductive Health Matters.
-Her other publications include “Negotiating sexual and reproductive health and rights at the UN: a long and winding road” in The Remaking of Social Contracts: Feminists in a Fierce New World, 2014; Global Implications of U.S. Domestic and International Policies on Sexuality, 2004; “Negotiating Sexual Rights and Sexual Orientation at the United Nations,” in SexPolitics: Report from the Front Lines, 2007; and “Advocacy for Sexuality and Women’s Rights: Continuities, Discontinuities and Strategies since ICPD” in Reproductive Health and Human Rights: The Way Forward, 2009.
-She has been quoted by BBC Radio, NPR, Al Jazeera, Voice of America, Washington Post, The Guardian, Boston Globe, Associated Press, CBC/Radio-Canada, Philadelphia Inquirer and The Nation, among others.
+She has contributed many articles to peer-reviewed journals such as Science, Health and Human Rights, Global Health Policy, International Family Planning Perspectives and Reproductive Health Matters.
+Her other publications include “Negotiating Sexual Rights and Sexual Orientation at the United Nations,” in SexPolitics: Report from the Front Lines, 2007; and “Advocacy for Sexuality and Women’s Rights: Continuities, Discontinuities and Strategies since ICPD” in Reproductive Health and Human Rights: The Way Forward, 2009.
+She has been quoted by BBC Radio, NPR, Al Jazeera, Voice of America, Washington Post, The Guardian(UK), Boston Globe, Associated Press, CBC/Radio-Canada, Philadelphia Inquirer and The Nation, among others.